-Proper documentation for RFPs includes:
+Proper documentation for an RFP includes:

-- a.
-The reason for selecting the competitive proposal method. - b.
-The estimate of the potential purchase price. - c.
-A copy of the Public Notice. - d.
-A copy of the RFP. - e.
-Bidders' Conference questions and answers. - f.
-Copies of all bids received. - g.
-The scoring criteria and the evaluation/scoring sheets for each proposal, including determination of the responsibility of the bidder and the cost analysis. - h.
-The public notice of intent to award (Evaluation Summary). - i.
-Why the bidder was selected (FRWDB/FAWIC agenda item and minutes). - Copy of the award document (FRWDB/FAWIC agenda item and minutes).

-- k.
-Method of Procurement form (Exhibit A). - I. Cost and Price Analysis form (Exhibit B).
+- The reason for selecting the competitive proposal method. - The estimate of the potential purchase price. - A copy of the Public Notice. - A copy of the RFP. - Bidders' Conference questions and answers. - Copies of all the bids received. - The scoring criteria and the evaluation/scoring sheets for each proposal, including the determination of the responsibility of the bidder and the cost analysis. - The public notice of intent to award (Evaluation Summary). - Why the bidder was selected (FRWDB/FAWIC agenda item and minutes). - Copy of the award document (FRWDB/FAWIC agenda item and minutes). - Method of Procurement form (Exhibit A). - Cost and Price Analysis form (Exhibit B).